heitorPB/FatHiggs/README.md

 ## Questions

 * 25:onIfAny or 24:onIfMatch or 25:onIfOnly?
-* Why pythia is saveing 2 trees in the root files?
+* Why pythia is saving 2 trees in the root files?